 Breast cancer prevention – symptoms, risk factors, diagnosis

 You've probably heard a lot about breast cancer.
-You know that you should examine your breasts regularly, so when your doctor refers you for an ultrasound you don't protest.
-Rather, you don't do the examinations regularly, after all, you don't have the time.
-If you do get to the doctor's office, you leave relieved because the results are perfect.
+You know you should have regular breast exams, so when your doctor refers you for an ultrasound, you don't object.
+You probably don't get regular exams because you don't have time.
+If you do end up in the office, you leave with a sigh of relief because the results are perfect.
 But... what if?

-Don't wait until you notice a lump or feel indefinite pain.
+Don't wait until you notice a lump or feel a vague pain.
 Prevention is better than cure!
-Check out what you should know about breast cancer prevention.
+Find out what you need to know about breast cancer prevention.

 What is breast cancer prevention?

-Prevention is, by definition, prevention.
-In this case, it is action to prevent the occurrence of dangerous changes in your breasts.
-Breast cancer prevention is based on screening, which allows you to detect even the smallest changes before you experience any symptoms.
+By definition, prophylaxis means prevention.
+In this case, it refers to actions taken to prevent dangerous changes in your breasts.
+Breast cancer prevention relies on screening tests, which can detect even the smallest changes before you experience any symptoms.

-Why should you care about timing?
-Breast self-examination, while so important, is not effective in the early stages of the formation of a lump or lesion.
+Why should you take your time?
+Breast self-examination, while important, is ineffective in the early stages of a lump or lesion.
 You may simply not feel it.
-A 3D mammogram can already detect a very small change in the breast, of various origins.
-Even if the detected lesion is cancerous, but small in size, the probability of cure is greatly increased.
+A 3D mammogram can detect even very small breast lesions of various origins.
+Even if the detected lesion is small and cancerous, the likelihood of recovery is significantly increased.

 Age